scvalex/ltc/docs/final.md

 other data stores such as consensus and majority voting \citep{Vog08}
 cannot be used by LTc because of the large delays in communications between nodes.

-## Patch Theory

-\label{sec:patch-theory}

-As mentioned in Section \ref{sec:conflicts}, we expect parallel updates to the data sets on different nodes to cause conflicts.
-Relational databases data stores usually solve this issue by coordinating the nodes such that conflicts cannot appear in the first place.
-Because of the disconnected nature of LTc, this is not an option, so LTc nodes have to deal with conflicts as they appear.
-DVCSs such as git face a similar problem, which they solve by attempting a textual merge of the conflicting changes, and falling back to manual intervention.
-NoSQL data stores usually adopt an automated version of previous scheme; for instance, CouchDB detects conflicts, but lets the user application decide how the merging should be done. \citep{And10} Because both these approaches work well in practice, in LTc, we first attempt to solve conflict through automatic merging, and fallback to application specific conflict resolution.

-Among DVCSs, \href{http://darcs.net/}{Darcs} is the only one with a mathematical formalism underlying its behaviour.
-This formalism is known as Patch Theory, and is a way of reasoning about what happens when two repositories exchange patches.
-It begins by defining basic concepts such as patches, and changes, and the properties these may have.
-For instance, some patches have inverses, and some pairs of patches are commutative; if all the patches participating in a conflict have these two properties, it is always possible to perform an automatic merge.
-As other DVCSs have shown, it is possible to write a working system without any formalization, but for an experimental system such as LTc, we believe that a formalism will be indispensable.

-Unfortunately, Patch Theory is very much an open area of research;
-there are no published works on the topic, but the
-\href{http://darcs.net/Theory}{Darcs Theory} page links to several talks and unfinished articles.

 ## Versioning with Vector Clocks